apache/griffin/griffin-doc/userguide.md

 1. **Testing:**This means the data is still in processing.
 2. **Need verify:**The data has already been processed, you can check the result by clicking the model's name.If you are satisified with the final result, you can click 'deploy' button to set the model into 'deployed' mode.
-3. **Deployed:**The model will be processed everyt time interval as you set in the schedule type.
+3. **Deployed:**The model will be processed every time interval as you set in the schedule type.

 **Example:**